 What kinds of events does the Club host?

 The JEC hosts various events throughout the year, the primary events being the Club’s quarterly Economic Forums.
 Each Economic Forum features distinct keynotes speakers in fields of entrepreneurship, business and finance.
 JEC members have the opportunity to pose questions to the speakers and brainstorm new ideas for solutions and innovation.
 The forums also offer opportunity for JEC members to connect with leading figures of Chicago’s business world as well as students across the city.

 In addition to the quarterly forums, the JEC offers interesting weekly events for members to attend as part of the member engagement program.
-Many events offer exclusive access to some really interesting aspects of Chicago’s business and economics sectors.
+Many events offer exclusive access to interesting aspects of Chicago’s business and economics sectors.
 Past events include an exclusive tour of the Chicago Board Options Exchange, a private book signing and lecture, and the opportunity to experience Chicago entrepreneurship firsthand at Catapult Chicago.

 What kinds of opportunities does the Club give to its members?